U.S. to share 4 million doses of AstraZeneca COVID-19 vaccine with Mexico, Canada

-WASHINGTON (Reuters) - The United States plans to send roughly 4 million doses of AstraZeneca’s COVID-19 vaccine that it is not using to Mexico and Canada in loan deals with the two countries, bowing to pressure to share vaccine with its allies.
+WASHINGTON (Reuters) - The United States plans to send roughly 4 million doses of AstraZeneca’s COVID-19 vaccine that it is not using to Mexico and Canada in loan deals with the two countries, yielding to requests to share vaccines with allies.

 Mexico will receive 2.5 million doses of the vaccine and Canada is to receive 1.5 million doses, White House spokeswoman Jen Psaki said.

-“It is not fully finalized yet but it is our aim,” she told a daily briefing.
+“It is not fully finalized yet but it is our aim,” Psaki told a daily briefing.
+“Ensuring our neighbors can contain the virus is ... mission critical to ending the pandemic.”

-The Biden administration has come under pressure from countries around the world to share vaccines, particularly its stock of AstraZeneca, which is authorized for use elsewhere but not yet in the United States.
+The Biden administration has come under pressure from countries around the world to share vaccines, particularly its stock of AstraZeneca’s vaccine, which is authorized for use elsewhere but not yet in the United States.

 AstraZeneca has millions of doses made in a U.S. facility, and has said that it would have 30 million shots ready at the beginning of April.
 The company’s shares rose slightly after Reuters first reported the news.